Freud’s Instinctual Legacy | A Scientific Redemption

 2. Emotions as their psychogenic language

-3. Imagery as their narrative medium
+3. Imagery and story as Instinctual Consciousness' medium

 CBT and DBT: A Misguided Legacy?

-In contrast, CBT and DBT, anchored in a top-down model, prioritize the DEP as master of itself, sidelining Instinctual Consciousness as purely a reactive, animalistic instinct.
-This is evident in my theory of the Five Inversions of Consciousness framework, where cognition directs instincts.
-This error may yield iatrogenic effects.
 Take Sarah, a client undergoing CBT for depression.
 Cognitive reframing aimed to alter her negative thoughts, yet her underlying PANIC/GRIEF, tied to early loss, persisted, resurfacing as intensified despair.
 Research suggests such approaches risk entrenching trauma by masking emotional roots (Herman, 1997, p.
 134).
 DBT’s behavioral conditioning similarly failed Mark, whose RAGE from chronic stress was subdued rather than resolved, amplifying his susceptibility to psychic distress and gaslighting by others.

 Emotional Primacy in Action